Chima Korieh: Career

 Chima began his career in 2001 as an instructor in African History at the University of Toronto, Scarborough.
 Later, he became a Jacob Jameson Teaching Fellow at Hartwick College, Oneonta from 2001 to 2002.
-From 2002 to 2004, he was an assistant professor of African History in Michigan University, US as well as an associate professor at Rowan University, New Jersey subsequently from 2004 to 2007.
+From 2002 to 2004, he was an assistant professor of African History at Central Michigan University, US as well as an associate professor at Rowan University, New Jersey subsequently from 2004 to 2007.
 In 2008, he was awarded a British Academy Fellow at Oxford University.
 Chima later became an adjunct professor at the University of Manitoba, Canada and in 2014, he was promoted to professorship at the University of Nigeria, as well as Marquette University.

 He served as the Head of Department at the Department of History and International Studies, University of Nigeria (2015-2017) and later was appointed the deputy director of the Institute of African Studies, University of Nigeria.
 In 2005, he co-edited with Ogbu Kalu a book entitled, Religion, History, and Politics in Nigeria and was the African associate editor of the Encyclopedia of Western Imperialism and Colonialism since 1450.

 His researches have spanned teachings on imperialism, colonialism and African Diaspora history, which is evident to his writings.
 On March 27, 2014, Korieh delivered a paper entitled "Fighting for the Empire: Petition as African Voices During the Second World War" at the "Eye on Africa" weekly seminar series of the African Studies Center at Michigan State University.
 He was the Director of Africana Studies at Marquette University, Milwaukee where his research focused on West African economic and social history in the colonial period.
 During the COVID-19 pandemic in 2020, Chima Korieh advised that online classes in summer at Marquette University would help to continue the process of teaching and learning.
 He began teaching classes online to demonstrate his resolve.
 His view on racism is for greater respect for and inclusion of black people in America and more communalism with lesser individualism in that regard.

 In 2021, he was appointed member, of the Governing Council, Ihechukwu Madubuike Institute of Technology, Isuochi, Abia State.
 In 2023, he was part of the documentary film about Giannis Antetokounmpo.